fbpx

 To picture a bombolone, think of an American jelly-filled doughnut, but less dense and filled from the top (instead of from the side) with custard, fruit, or Nutella, says Niccolò Angius of Cesarina.
 These round, pillowy desserts––from the word for bomb, bomba––are related to a deep-fried Austrian pastry.

-Known as krapfen, the Austrian pastry gets its name from a time when major parts of Italy’s northern region (including present-day Trentino Alto-Adige, Lombardy, and Veneto) were ruled by Austrians during the 1600s.
-In fact, you’ll still find these treats referred to as krapfen today, though you’ll find it referred to as bomboloni elsewhere in Italy, like Tuscany.
+Known as krapfen, the Austrian pastry gets its name from when major parts of Italy’s northern region (including present-day Trentino Alto-Adige, Lombardy, and Veneto) were ruled by Austrians during the 1600s.
+You’ll still find these treats referred to as krapfen today, though you’ll find it referred to as bomboloni elsewhere in Italy, like Tuscany.

 Panna Cotta

-Translating to “cooked cream,” the classic Italian dessert is known as panna cotta is made by cooking a mix of sugar, milk, cream, and gelatin then leaving it to set to a smooth, slightly wobbly texture.
+Translating to “cooked cream,” the classic Italian dessert known as panna cotta is made by cooking a mix of sugar, milk, cream, and gelatin, then leaving it to set to a smooth, slightly wobbly texture.

 Said to have originated in the Langhe area of Italy’s Piedmont region, a well-made panna cotta is equal parts rich yet light.
-While you’ll find panna cotta served with all sorts of fresh fruit or even caramel or chocolate sauce, the traditional way to enjoy it is on its own.
+While you’ll find panna cotta served with all sorts of fresh fruit, caramel, or chocolate sauce, the traditional way to enjoy it is on its own.

 Panettone

-Compared to other Italian pastries, the sizable sweet bread known as panettone is Milan’s most famous dessert.
-Historically made during the Christmas season, it was difficult to find panettone outside the region until the early 20th century.
-Speckled with raisins or dried fruit and kind of like a fruit cake’s less-dense, brioche-like cousin, panettone is a labor of love as it requires more than 36 hours to make!
+Compared to other Italian pastries, the sizable sweet breadpanettone, is Milan’s most famous dessert.
+Historically, it was made during Christmas (a traditional Italian Christmas food), and it was challenging to find panettone outside the region until the early 20th century.
+Speckled with raisins or dried fruit and like a fruit cake’s less dense, brioche-like cousin, panettone is a labor of love as it requires more than 36 hours to make!

 When we can get our hands on panettone, we like it toasted, slathered in butter, and paired with a cup of coffee.
-Tradition says you’re supposed to save a slice of panettone from Christmas to eat on February 3, otherwise known as San Biagio day.
-Supposedly, it wards off sickness but we like it because it’s a delicious holdover from the holidays.
+Tradition says you should save a slice of panettone from Christmas to eat on February 3 or San Biagio Day.
+Supposedly, it wards off sickness, but we like it because it’s a delicious holiday holdover.

 Sbrisolona

-Speaking of technique, the Cesarina team likes super crumbly sbrisolona, which they achieve through a technique called “a pioggia” or “like rain.”
-To get that super-specific texture, “the dough has to fall on the pan gently,” to avoid sticking together, says Angius.
-The dough is then baked together on a big sheet and is broken up into pieces (like brittle) before serving.
+Speaking of technique, the Cesarina team likes super crumbly sbrisolona, which they achieve through a method called “a pioggia” or “like rain.”
+To get that super-specific texture, “the dough has to fall on the pan gently” to avoid sticking together, says Angius.
+The dough is then baked on a big sheet and broken into pieces (like brittle) before serving.

 Tiramisu